Kadaň: Religion

 There are churches and chapels of four Christian denominations: Roman Catholic Church, Czechoslovak Hussite Church, Evangelical Church of Czech Brethren and Eastern Orthodox Church.
-Roman Catholic parish Church of the Exaltation of the Holy Cross is situated in the square.

 Education

+Kadaň is home to two secondary schools: Gymnasium Kadaň, and Secondary Industrial School of Construction and Business Academy.

-Kadaň is home to several secondary schools with a long history.
-The oldest of them is the Gymnasium Kadaň that was established in 1803 with 99 students and continued under the control of the Piarists until 1823.
-The seat of the old gymnasium was a former Minorites Monastery (different from the Franciscan Monastery) near the square in a building which is now residence of the Regional Archives.
+The Gymnasium Kadaň was established in 1803 with 99 students and continued under the control of the Piarists until 1823.
+The seat of the old gymnasium was a former Minorite monastery in a building which is now the seat of the Regional Archive.
 The institute of gymnasium was then reestablished in 1872 in a new building.
 The gymnasium was closed again in 1951 and the new Industrial School moved to the building.
 It is still there today.
 A new gymnasium was established in 1968 and has remained on the same premises since 1978.

-The Industrial School specialized at first on mining (because of the lignite and uranium mines in the surroundings), however since 1957 it has been specialized on building and finally in 2001 it added Commercial Academy to its educational program so now it is called Industrial Building School and Commercial Academy.

-The Agriculture School (now SOŠS a SOU Amos) was established in 1862 as so-called Ackerbauschule.
-In front of the building there are valuable statues of Albrecht Thaer and Justus von Liebig (restored in 2003).

-The teaching in all the schools was in German language until 1945.

-There are four elementary schools in Kadaň and a school for handicapped children.
+There are four primary schools and a school for handicapped children, managed by the town.